mlrepa/project-1-git/3-git-remote.md

 1. Authenticate with GitLab by following the instructions in the SSH documentation.
 2. Go to your project’s landing page and select Clone.
 Copy the URL for Clone with SSH.
 3. Open a terminal and go to the directory where you want to clone the files.
-4. Copy this REPO_URL (for SSH) and clone the repo
+4. Copy this repo gGit SSH url (REPO_URL) and clone the repo
 ```
 git clone REPO-URL
 ```